-- 11.1 The Children's and Adults Complaints Team aims to provide an accessible complaints service and to promote a 'listening and learning culture'.
+- 11.1 The Business & Quality Team aims to provide an accessible complaints service and to promote a 'listening and learning culture'.
 The team also provides advice and guidance to managers who provide complaint responses and to staff who may be involved in complaint investigations.
-They will also ensure that the complainant and relevant staff are kept informed about the progression of the complaint. - 11.2 The Children's and Adults Complaints Team will record the complaint on the Respond database and will maintain a record of all letters, emails and telephone contacts in respect of the complaint and its progress. - 11.3 The Children's and Adults Complaints Team will check the Complainant's status in relation to making complaints and clarify / define the complaints and the Complainants desired outcomes.
+They will also ensure that the Complainant and relevant staff are kept informed about the progression of the complaint. - 11.2 The Business & Quality Team will record the complaint on the Respond database and will maintain a record of all letters, emails and telephone contacts in respect of the complaint and its progress. - 11.3 The Business & Quality Team will check the Complainant's status in relation to making complaints and clarify / define the complaints and the Complainants desired outcomes.
 The team will write to the Complainant acknowledging receipt of their complaints, within three working days of receiving the complaint; the letter will detail their defined complaints and desired outcomes.
-A copy of the issues in this acknowledgment letter will be sent to the Team Manager who will provide a response as detailed in section 11.12 below.
-The date of the acknowledgement letter is used as the start of the complaint timescale. - 11.4 Where the Customer Relations Manager receives a complaint and identifies issues that may potentially fall under the LSCP complaints process, please see section 6 above for the initial process to follow. - 11.5 Where a Complainant requests that their complaints be considered directly at Stage 2 of the complaints process, or when defining a complaint it becomes apparent that a Stage 1 investigation is not appropriate, the Customer Relations Manager will need to agree progression to Stage 2 of the procedure, with the Complainant.
+A copy of this acknowledgment letter will be sent to the Team Manager who will provide a response as detailed in section 11.12 below.
+The date of the acknowledgment letter is used as the start of the complaint timescale. - 11.4 Where the Customer Relations Manager receives a complaint and identifies issues that may potentially fall under the LSCB complaints process, please see section 6 above for the initial process to follow. - 11.5 Where a Complainant requests that their complaints be considered directly at Stage 2 of the complaints process, or when defining a complaint it becomes apparent that a Stage 1 investigation is not appropriate, the Customer Relations Manager will need to agree progression to Stage 2 of the procedure, with the Complainant.